marcosmrai/mraimundo/content/authors/joao_victor/_index.md

   - Master Students
 ---

 João Avanzini is an M.Sc student at the Institute of Computing (IC), University of Campinas (UNICAMP).
-He is also a scientific researcher at the laboratory REasoning for Complex Data (Recod.ai).
+He is also a member at the laboratory REasoning for Complex Data (Recod.ai).
 His research concerns medical electrocardiogram data, with a particular emphasis on AI ethics.